scjparker/scjparker.github.io/_news/2018_12_21_paper-genetics.md

 ---
 publish: true
-title: Genetics paper published
+title: Stretch enhancers, eQTL, chromatinQTL, and GWAS
 summary: Our paper titled "Cell specificity of human regulatory annotations and their genetic effects on gene expression" is now accepeted in Genetics!
+Thanks to Arushi for leading us through this project!
 layout: new
 image: http://www.genetics.org/sites/default/files/GENturq_0.png
 url: